 - No visible yellow powder

 Remember those little hairs on the bines I told you about?
 Well when picking the hops, these same hairs will scratch you.
-Wear pants, a long-sleeved shirt and gloves for picking unless you like red scratches on your pasty white skin (yes, that was me last year).
+Wear pants, a long-sleeved shirt and gloves for picking unless you like red scratches on your pasty white skin (yes, that was me year one – chalk that up to learning).

 Once picked, you can either use them that day to make a fresh hop beer or dry them.